maxcelant/leetcode/Stack/medium/Daily Temperatures.md

 - When a value that is found is greater than the top of the stack, we pop the top and get the diff.
 - We place that output of that diff at the index of the popped value.
 	- **important:** We will do this until the top of the stack is _greater_ than the current value.
-- The stack will always be in decreasing order.
+- The stack will always be in monotonic decreasing order.
 	- `(top) 1, 2, 3, 4, 5 (bottom)`
 - If a value is smaller than the current top of the stack, we simply add it to the top of the stack.